Somethings1/fintrack/readme.md

 - 2024/12/08: Taking the TOEIC test, so not much work is done.
 Almost like refactoring.
 - 2024/12/09: I switched to gin framework today, got the middlewares and route.
 - 2024/12/10: Finished the crud operations.
-Afternoon will be the time for testing.
+Write basic flow tests.
+Tomorrow, there will be edge case tests and authentication tests.